Skip to Main Content

 Smooth sailing through immigration

 Having a carnet doesn't guarantee instant customs clearance.
-Understanding what happens at borders—and how to prepare—prevents delays that can cost you shooting days.
+Knowing what happens at borders—and how to prepare—prevents delays that can cost you shooting days.

-- ● Arrive with all equipment organized and accessible
+• Arrive with all gear organized and easy to reach

-- ● Bring multiple copies of your carnet and equipment list
+• Bring many copies of your carnet and gear list

-- ● Have contact information for your local production coordinator
+• Have contact info for your local production coordinator

 Entry Procedures

 Present your carnet at customs declaration.
-Officers may inspect some or all equipment to verify it matches your documentation.
+Officers may inspect some or all gear to check it matches your records.
 They'll stamp relevant pages and note any discrepancies.
 Keep stamped copies separate from originals—you'll need them for departure.
-If customs raises questions about specific items, stay calm and refer to your detailed equipment descriptions.
+If customs raises questions about specific items, stay calm and refer to your detailed gear descriptions.

 Exit Requirements

 Departure can be more complex than entry.
-Customs must verify you're leaving with everything you brought in.
+Customs must check you're leaving with everything you brought in.
 Missing items trigger duty charges based on declared values.
-Damaged equipment usually requires police reports or insurance documentation.
-Plan extra time for departure processing, especially if you're splitting equipment between different exit points.
+Damaged gear mostly needs police reports or insurance records.
+Plan extra time for departure processing, above all if you're splitting gear between different exit points.

 Alternative Import Methods